Boston Key Party - Complex Calc (pwn 5 pts)

 __munmap ((char *) block, total_size);

-removes the low bits from the size
+}The macro chunksize removes the low bits from the sizefield in the chunk

 headers.
 Therefore the second bit that has to be set, will not be present in

-in the above code.
+the variable size in the above code.

 significant bit not set (i.e. equal to zero), which means that none of block

-can have there lower bits set.
+and total_size can have there lower bits set.

 -

-the address of the header of the chunk minus the size of the previous chunktotal_size = p->prev_size + size
+dl_pagesize = 0x10004k pages block = p - p->prev_sizethe address of the header of the chunk minus the size of the previous chunktotal_size = p->prev_size + sizethe size of the previous chunk plus the size of the chunk

 This gives us: ((p - p->prev_size) | (p->prev_size + size)) & 0xfff == 0